What are the biggest challenges facing ecommerce business owners in 2019?

 How can this challenge be solved?
 Consider leveling up to become a socially responsible business.
 Talented employees want to work for companies passionate about making a difference and with values that align with their own.
 Figure out how you can bake good into your business model, what your mission is, and how your business can solve problems for consumers while giving back.

-Small business owners are accustomed to wearing a lot of different hats — CEO, designer, social media expert, billing specialist.
-You get the idea.
+Small business owners are accustomed to wearing a lot of different hats—CEO, designer, social media expert, billing specialist.
 Administrative work, like bookkeeping and managing payroll, is often lumped into that role.
 The challenge is struggling to keep doing it all as the business grows.
 Or, if you were never sure how to handle certain aspects of these roles, training yourself to figure it out.

 How can this challenge be solved?
 Get professional help!
 Consult a professional accountant or hire a part-time admin assistant to help out.
-This does go against the grain of my ‘budget’ advice in the first bullet, but saving a few dollars won’t be worth it if you make mistakes that could cost your small business in the long run.
-Ask for help if you need it — you’ll be glad you did.
+This does go against the grain of my "budget" advice, but saving a few dollars won’t be worth it if you make mistakes that could cost your small business in the long run.
+Ask for help if you need it—you’ll be glad you did.